 Legal mumbo jumbo.
 Fine print.
 We’ve got enough reading material to make even the most seasoned lawyer blush.
 Dive into our specific policies and guidelines here.

-This contract (the “Contract”) governs all aspects of the relationship between you (the person or entity placing orders through SPOD’s Service) and Spreadshirt Print On Demand GmbH. (“SPOD”), whereby you use SPOD’s Service to place orders with SPOD to print designs on blank textiles and other products (“Products” or "blank Products") at your expense and according to the Fulfillment Information.
-In this Contract, this arrangement and all associated websites, plugins, applications, and services for placing such orders is described collectively as the “Service.”
+This contract (the “Contract”) governs all aspects of the relationship between you (the person or entity placing orders through SPOD’s Service) and Spreadshirt Print On Demand GmbH (“SPOD”), whereby you use SPOD’s Service to place orders with SPOD to print designs on blank textiles and other products (“Products” or "blank Products") at your expense and according to the Fulfillment Information provided by you.
+In this Contract, this arrangement and all associated websites, plugins, applications, and services for placing such orders as provided by SPOD are described collectively as the “Service.”

 1. Placing Orders with SPOD

 (a) Individual Order.
-An “Individual Order” consists of your request for SPOD to print blank Products according to the Fulfillment Information you provide.
-This Contract governs all Individual Orders, unless otherwise agreed in writing.
+An “Individual Order” consists of your request for SPOD to deliver printed Products according to the Fulfillment Information you provide.
+This Contract governs all Individual Orders unless otherwise agreed in writing.

 (b) Fulfillment Information.
-You must provide SPOD with all information necessary for the production and delivery of Individual Orders.
-Together, this is referred to as “Fulfillment Information” and required fields are indicated in SPOD’s Service.
+You must provide SPOD with all information and data necessary for the production and delivery of Individual Orders.
+Information and data provided by you are hereafter referred to as “Fulfillment Information”.
+Required fields are indicated in the Service.
+For example, you must provide a delivery address for the Products, which will usually be your customer’s (“End Customer”) address.

 (c) Submitting and Canceling Orders.
 When you submit an order to SPOD through SPOD’s Service, you are making a binding offer for SPOD to fulfill the Individual Order according to the Fulfillment Information and the terms of this Contract.
 You may not cancel an Individual Order unless the Individual Order has not begun the printing process.